isomerpages/csc-knowledge/_ethos-issue-26/Creating the Future of Healthcare: A Conversation with Prof Tan Chorh Chuan.md

 <li>The first milestone is having <b>enough GP clinics</b> embrace it and come on board as partners, which means they can see that the programme is good for their patients and makes clinical and business sense to them as well.
 So far, with about 1,000 (out of 1,300) clinics on the programme,<sup>2</sup> we are doing well here.</li>

 <li>The next milestone is the <b>value proposition to patients</b>: whether residents can see a clear and compelling reason to enrol in Healthier SG.
 Again, with over 400,000 residents enrolled in Healthier SG since July 2023,<sup>3</sup> we are off to a good start.</li>

 <li>The third milestone will be critical, and that is the delivery outcomes.
 Whether patients stay with their enrolled GPs, whether preventative care—as indicated, for example, by screening and vaccination rates; by better control of common chronic conditions like diabetes, high blood pressure—are all trending in the right direction.
 That would provide good evidence that the intent of Healthier SG is being achieved.</li>

 </ol>
 </div>

+<p>In the further future, once we have the framework in place, we will be able to introduce precision public health, digital health and other interventions.
+All these will ride on the foundations that are being built today. </p>

+<p>All of this will rest critically on public trust and support: both at the individual level, but also the sense that this is creating public good; that even if it does not benefit me directly, it is good for the health of the Singapore population as a whole.
+We want people to see and believe that what we are doing will result in the broader good, which means we must demonstrate and report the progress that is being made, in ways that are relatable to the general public. </p>